[?] Subscribe To This Site

 In most cases, dominance and recessiveness don't act like mixing two cans of yellow and red paint.
 A completely dominant gene completely overrides the recessive.
 You'll see only the dominant color.

-Some genes, such as some of the shading genes ("C"), are incompletely dominant.
+Some genes, such as some of the shading genes (at the "C" locus), are incompletely dominant.
 In this case, you might indeed see a bit of blending.
-A Californian rex ("ch") that carries a recessive 'c' (coded "chc") will have color at the points, but not as strongly as if it were homozyous for the himalayan gene ("chch").
+A Californian rabbit ("ch") that carries a recessive 'c' (these two alleles together are written "chc") will have color at the points, but that color may be a bit faded, and cover a smaller area than it would if the animal were homozyous for the himalayan gene ("chch").

 FIVE PRIMARY GENES OF